Experts speak out about the need to amend Article 15 of the Draft Law on VAT

 The above regulations on calculating the amount of tax refund and controlling the amount of tax refunded are similar to those for taxpayers with export activities and domestic business activities and have been applied stably for many years.

-Thus, “if the word “only” is removed, all businesses with one or more VAT rates will be treated equally.
+Thus, “if the word “only” is removed, all businesses with one or more VAT rates or higher will be treated equally.
 This will help businesses have the conditions and motivation to continuously invest in development, innovation, and product diversification; and gain more resources to benefit the economy ,” expert Nguyen Van Duoc emphasized.

 Lawyer Nguyen Tien Lap, Arbitrator of Vietnam International Arbitration Center.